soer3n/yaho/README.md

 - translate cli flags to release spec
 - auto-sync for new chart versions from repository (for sure with enabled flag)
 - black- and whitelisting for charts when auto-sync for repository is enabled
-- loading charts from volume or git
+- loading charts from git repository

 ## Known Issues / Troubleshooting